jrpotter/notebook/notes/encoding/integer.md

 ## Casting

-Most implementations of C cast an object of one type to another by simply re-interpreting the object's binary representation.
-This casting may happen implicitly if comparing or operating on e.g. `signed` and `unsigned` objects in the same expression. $T2U$ and $U2T$ reflect this method of casting:
+Most implementations of C cast an object of `signed` type to `unsigned` type and vice versa, most implementations simply re-interpret the object's binary representation.
+This casting may happen implicitly if comparing or operating on `signed` and `unsigned` objects in the same expression. $T2U$ and $U2T$ reflect this method of casting:

 $$T2U_w(x) = \begin{cases}
 x + 2^w & x < 0 \\